bubdm/etlbox.docu/ETLBoxDocu/articles/getting_started.md

 ### Data integration

 Data integration solves the problem of moving, transforming, and consolidating information from various sources like databases, applications, files, and web services.
-Bringing them together enables you to cleanse, standarize, de-duplicate, manipulate, and synchronize them.
+Bringing them together enables you to cleanse, standardize, de-duplicate, manipulate, and synchronize them.
 Data integration can play an important role in any project, and it can be critical to have a rock-solid solution in place that is able to integrate numerous applications, services and databases.